homuler/MediaPipeUnityPlugin/README.md

     Note that you cannot build native libraries for Desktop with Linux containers.

 1. Build a Docker image
-    ```sh
+    ```bat
-    # You may skip applying a patch depending on your machine settings.
+    Rem You may skip applying a patch depending on your machine settings.
-    # See https://serverfault.com/questions/1052963/pacman-doesnt-work-in-docker-image for more details.
+    Rem See https://serverfault.com/questions/1052963/pacman-doesnt-work-in-docker-image for more details.
     git apply docker/linux/x86_64/pacman.patch

     docker build -t mediapipe_unity:linux . -f docker/linux/x86_64/Dockerfile
     ```

 1. Run a Docker container
-    ```sh
+    ```bat
-    # Run with `Packages` directory mounted to the container
+    Rem Run with `Packages` directory mounted to the container
-    # Specify `--cpus` and `--memory` options according to your machine.
+    Rem Specify `--cpus` and `--memory` options according to your machine.
-    docker run --cpus=16 --memory=8192m \
+    docker run --cpus=16 --memory=8192m ^
-        --mount type=bind,src=%CD%\Packages,dst=/home/mediapipe/Packages \
+        --mount type=bind,src=%CD%\Packages,dst=/home/mediapipe/Packages ^
         -it mediapipe_unity:linux
     ```